DerekLai0109/ai_challenge_taiwan_2018_private/README.md

 Natural language processing \(NLP\) are computational techniques for the automatic analysis and representation of human language.
 NLP enables computers to perform natural language related tasks.

-Machine learning approaches targeting NLP problems have been based on shallow models \(e.g., SVM and logistic regression\) trained on high dimensional and sparse features for decades.
+Machine learning approaches targeting NLP problems have been based on shallow models \(e.g., SVM and logistic regression\) trained on high dimensional and sparse features.
-Neural networks based on dense vector representations have been producing superior results on various NLP tasks in the last few years.
+Neural networks based on dense vector representations have been producing superior results on various NLP tasks.
 This trend is sparked by the success of word embeddings \[1\] and deep learning methods \[2\].
 Deep learning enables multi-level automatic feature representation learning.
 Traditional machine learning based NLP systems relies on hand-craft features which are time-consuming and incomplete.